jr-blanc0/jrblanc0_portfolio/README.md

 Welcome to my portfolio!
 I’m an **Aeronautical Engineering Graduate** who loves diving into data to find the stories behind the numbers.
 My engineering background taught me how to break down complex systems, build multi-variable models, and track down root causes—skills that map perfectly onto solving tough, data-driven business problems.

-I really enjoy transforming messy, raw datasets into clean databases and building interactive, clear dashboards that help people make smarter decisions.
+I enjoy transforming messy, raw datasets into clean databases and building interactive, clear dashboards that help people make smarter decisions.
 Currently, I'm focused on mastering SQL, Excel, Tableau, Power BI, and Python to drive real-world business value.
 Take a look around my repositories to see some of my work, and feel free to connect!

 ---